taronaeo/llama.cpp-s390x/docs/build-s390x.md

 We strongly recommend using BLAS for llama.cpp as there are no custom kernels for s390x for llama.cpp at the moment.

-## Issues Related to IBM Z & LinuxONE
+## Getting Help on IBM Z & LinuxONE

 1. **Bugs, Feature Requests**